The GDN-CC Dataset: Automatic Corpus Clarification for AI-enhanced Democratic Citizen Consultations: Experiments

 where $f_{\text{span}}$ is a span scoring function and $\mathbf{h}_{\text{mean}}$ is the mean-pooled representation of all token hidden states from index $s$ to $e$.
 The score $\text{score}_{s,e}$ assesses the likelihood of the span being argumentative, and $\tau_{s,e}$ denotes its associated type.
 We select the best end point based on the span score:

 \paragraph{Hyperparameter Tuning} We optimize all hyperparameters with Optuna \citep{akiba2019optuna}.
 The search space includes the choice of encoder (\texttt{camembertav2-base} \citep{antoun2024camembert20smarterfrench} or \texttt{moderncamembert-base} \citep{antoun2025modernbertdebertav3examiningarchitecture}), learning rate (log-uniform), dropout rate, maximum span length, and the weighting of the type-classification loss.
 We use Optuna’s Median Pruner to discard low-performing configurations early based on development micro-F1.
 For each trial, models are trained with a batch size of 4 examples and using early stopping, for up to a maximum of 10 epochs.
-The final selected configuration yielded a micro-F1 score of 0.704 over the development set after 4 epochs, and is shown in Table~\ref{tab:best_hparams}.
-Its results are displayed in Table~\ref{tab:span_eval}.
-A confusion matrix
+The final selected configuration yielded a micro-F1 score of 0.704 over the development set after 4 epochs, and is shown in Table~\ref{tab:AS_best_hparams}.

-\paragraph{Encoder Performances} Micro- and macro-metrics similar to those presented for decoder-based approaches are reported in Table~\ref{tab:span_eval}.
+\paragraph{Encoder Performances} Micro- and macro-metrics similar to those presented for decoder-based approaches are reported in Table~\ref{tab:AS_span_eval}.